acdevick/PCHRAltertFile/README.md

 	- I  like .Net for all the documentation and support that exists vs. Java Script
 	- Octopus and Team City are new to me but have been amazing to use, we just went through a huge Go Live where we deployed 11 apps all at once and the quick ability to fix a bug and approve the PR then get it into Prod by simply pushing a button was amazing.
 ## Git Commands
-- Actually I rarely ever use Git Commands I use the GitHub Extension in Visual Studio but I've used command line a little bit.
+- At my current position I rarely ever use Git Commands I use the GitHub Extension in Visual Studio but I can command line no problem.
 	- Functions I use with the GitHub Extension: Push, Fetch, Pull, Squash, Merge, Commit, Clone, Branches, Prune
-	- Commands Line usage
+	- Commands uses via command line the most
 		- git commit -m "message" - Just the standard way to commit changes
 		- git status - see what changed
 ## Continuing Education
 - How I learn
-	- Call me weird or old school but sometimes I learn better with a book, whether it be a textbook or a topical book on the subject.
-But for me I want to learn the why and the evolution if how we got to the tools we use today.
-For example when you learn something in math class the long hard way to the answer, then the teacher later shows your the short cut.
-I feel that I better understand the easy way now that I've been through the hard way first, vs. strait to the easy answer you sometimes find online.
-For me this helps because a lot of what you find online is tickets to the easy but when asked why you did it that way you end up not having a good answer, other than I don't know I just stole it online.
-No I am all for stealing solutions online, but if I am learning I like  know the how and why they did it a particular way.
-		- I have books on: C#, SQL, JS, WPF etc.
 	- My current position I have not had hardly any time to do continuing education other than what is needed in the moment, due to constant strict deadlines without enough help to carry the load.
-That is one thing I am excited about with this opportunity to not worry about all the politics and I can focus on my craft, and learning more.
+As well as being a father of 2 young kiddos.
 	- I have used Pluralsight and Linda.com videos and test projects to learn, obviously Stackover flow to help when I get stuck
-	- I like just trying out test projects to see what all I can do with the new technology, so learning by doing
+	- I also learn very well by doing, so just trying out test projects to see what all I can do with the new technology
 - Interesting Projects I am currently working on:
 	- We recently just had our biggest Go Live for our team, where we deployed 11 different applications all at once, 7 of which were all brand new.
 	- There's one service and one API that communicates to all the other background processes that create all the work for 2 different Distribution Centers that operate 24-7